akp1989/fabric-ca/README.md

   * names.ST - State (Dublin)
   * names.O - Name of the organization (UCD)
   * names.OU - Organization unit (CeADAR)
-  * hosts - Add the IP address of the host where the server is deployed (192.168.0.221)
+  * hosts - Add the IP address of the host where the server is deployed (192.168.0.221) and the hostname and address of the orderer organization (to use for the peer and channel commands in Client or CLI)
 * operations.listenAddress - Change the port (Optional if in case the port clashes with any other existing port)

 From the server path run the following command to start a TLS server